|Maps:||LPI Ben Bullen 8931-4S 1:25000|

 Update: 08 June 2014.
 Pipeline Track closed

 The Pipeline Track is closed near Glen Davis, due to issues with private land.
 It is still possible to walk from the Newnes side to the lookout at the top of the pass and back down.
 See the NPWS Park Alerts page for more information and updates.
-It may be possible to walk around the private property, which would involve leaving the track.

 Day 1: Newnes to Glen Davis (10km, 300m ascent)